remowxdx/AoC-2022/README.md

 Easily solved part 1.
 Took hours ot solve part 2 with many errors and rewrites... at the end it was a mistake in finding the bounding of the lava block (I took the max of the smaller bounding instead of the bigger).

+# Day 19

+I can't find a quick way to solve this.

+# Day 20

+At first I thought that I programmed the index operations wrong.
+But what was wrong was the display of the decrypted message...